Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	102. BUG: SOP form function menu cannot apply bright function properly -- finished
+	103. BUG: It should not allow all steps are deleted -- finished
+	104. BUG: When there is a note idWriter may misfunctioned -- processing

 ---
 	## 2023.10.20		version 0.5.4 -- SOP-build